sous-chefs/packagecloud/README.md

 # packagecloud cookbook

-This cookbook provides an LWRP for installing <https://packagecloud.io> repositories.
+This cookbook provides a resource for installing <https://packagecloud.io> repositories.

 NOTE: Please see the Changelog below for important changes if upgrading from 0.0.19 to 0.1.0.